nicosxt/syntonikka.xyz/content/_index.md

 ----
 # Building Protopias ⚖️
 >The term "Protopia" was first used by Kevin Kelly, co-founder of Wired Magazine, to describe a state of becoming, a gradual improvement which is not utopian (perfect) or dystopian (horribly wrong), but a continuous process of betterment.

-*These projects represent my effort to create and support Protopias. 🫧*

 ### Agartha
 [Agartha.One](https://agartha.one) is a global map of artistic solarpunk coliving communities, designed for curious minds to explore non-traditional communal lifestyles.